 - (iv) ERCOT shall deploy ERS-10 via an XML message followed by a VDI to the all-QSE Hotline.
+ERCOT shall post a message electronically to the MIS Public Area that ERS-10 has been deployed.
 The ERS-10 ramp period shall begin at the completion of the VDI. - (A) If less than 500 MW of ERS-10 is available for deployment, ERCOT shall deploy all ERS-10 Resources as a single block. - (B) If the amount of ERS-10 available for deployment equals or exceeds 500 MW, ERCOT, at its discretion, may deploy ERS-10 Resources as a single block or by group designation.
 ERCOT shall develop a random selection methodology for determining how to place ERS-10 Resources into groups, and shall describe the methodology in a document posted to the MIS Public Area.
 Prior to the start of an ERS-10 Contract Period, ERCOT shall notify QSEs representing ERS-10 Resources of their ERS-10 Resources' group assignments. - (C) ERS-10 may be deployed at any time in a Settlement Interval. - (D) Upon deployment, QSEs shall instruct ERS-10 Resources to perform at contracted levels consistent with the criteria described in Protocol Section 8.1.3.1.4 until ERCOT releases the ERS-10 deployment or the ERS-10 Resources have reached their maximum deployment times. - (E) ERCOT shall notify QSEs of the release of ERS-10 via an XML message followed by VDI to the all-QSE Hotline.
 The VDI shall represent the official notice of ERS-10 release.
-ERCOT may release ERS-10 as a block or by group designation. - (F) Upon release, an ERS-10 Resource shall return to a condition such that it is capable of meeting its ERS performance requirements as soon as practical, but no later than ten hours following the release. - (v) ERCOT shall deploy RRS capacity supplied by Load Resources (controlled by high-set under-frequency relays) in accordance with the following:
+ERCOT may release ERS-10 as a block or by group designation.